MicrosoftDocs/machine-learning-server-docs/microsoft-r/python-reference/revoscalepy/rx_predict_rx_dtree.md

 ##### residual_var_names

-character vector specifying name(s) to give to the residual results.
+list of strings specifying name(s) to give to the residual results.

 ##### blocks_per_read

 number of blocks to read for each chunk of data read from the data source.
-If the data and outData are the same file, blocksPerRead must be 1.
+If the data and output_data are the same file, blocks_per_read must be 1.

 ##### report_progress